Esri/pyprt/index.md

 			<li>Multi-objectives optimization: optimize the total green area and the floor area in a O-shape building, by taking into account the lot coverage and the height of the building first tier.</li>
 			<li>Visualize the results.</li>
 		</ol>
-		Link to the example notebook.
+		<a href="https://github.com/Esri/pyprt-examples/blob/master/ex7_building_modeling_optimization.ipynb">Link to the example notebook</a>.
 		</p>
 	</td>
 </tr>